oormicreations/VSRender/README.md

 Click the **Parallel Render** button to start rendering all parts at once.

-Tick the **Open Terminal** check box if you like to see the progress of renders in terminal windows.
+Before you click render, tick the **Open Terminal** check box if you like to see the progress of renders in terminal windows.
 If it causes problems try unchecking it. (_Note: You can stop the renders by killing the process from System Monitor or from command line_)

 When the render is over, click the **Join Parts** button to join them.
 This is useful when you have rendered videos not image sequences.
 It uses ffmpeg to concatenate the parts.
 So it must be installed to use this feature.
 You can join them via cli also.